-Students who are studying towards their GCSEs are exposed to a range of wider compulsory experiences including Humanities, Art, PE and PSHE.
+Students who are studying towards their GCSEs are exposed to a range of wider compulsory experiences including Engaging with Technology, Humanities, Art, PE and

+PSHE.
 Co-curricular activities are provided for all students, including a range of sporting and social activities, and visits.